devmanoharrr/devmanoharrr/README.md

 - 🔭 I’m currently working on Jobi.ai and you can visit it at www.jobi.ai

-- 🌱 I’m currently learning **PHP, React.js**

 - 📫 How to reach me **devmanoharrr@gmail.com**

-- ⚡ Fun fact **I find the concept of consciousness fascinating and am curious about its nature, origins, and potential interconnectedness.**
+- ⚡ **I find the concept of consciousness fascinating and am curious about its nature, origins, and potential interconnectedness.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">